EricFecteau/rust-data-analysis/src/manipulate/select.md

 # Select & Filtering

-This section will explore how to select some columns and filter some rows.
+This section will explore how to filter rows and select columns.

 ## Filter rows

 You can filter the rows in the data using `filter()`.
-This example will also explore the advantages of the `lazy evaluation` offered by Polars when using partitioned parquet files, as created in the [Writing](../rw/writing.md) section.
 You can run this code with `cargo r -r --example 3_`.

 First, lets load the partitioned parquet file: